Xeljavin/ReautomationMod/README.md

 To download the mod, I recommend you to use either the Mod Browser (not available yet) or [releases](https://github.com/Xeron590/ReautomationMod/releases).
 However, if you want to play the development version, please go to [actions](https://github.com/Xeronaus/ReautomationMod/actions).

 # Contributors
 The mod is made by Xeronaus, the only developer (or contributor) of the mod.
-Here's my discord if you want to talk with me.
+Here's my Discord if you want to talk with me.

 Discord: xeronaus_finezero